Your Client Relationship Management (CRM) system in an integral part of your firm’s business advisory success.

 An effective CRM should not just be a database of clients and their contact information – it should form the centre of your firm.
 The emphasis should not be on how your client information is stored, but on the strategy behind how the information is used and how it can be integrated across all areas of your accounting firm.

-While a Client Relationship Management (CRM) system can be an extremely valuable tool for any organisation, the reality is that most firms do not have one and those that do often find their CRM solution to be ineffective.
+While a Client Relationship Management (CRM) system can be an extremely valuable tool for any firm, the reality is that most firms do not have one and those that do often find their CRM solution to be ineffective.

 For those practitioners who perceive they don’t currently or won’t get value from their CRM, reasons may include: